 For offshore employees, we provide access to a comprehensive training and development program that enables employees to progress from entry level positions through to the most-senior level on a rig.
 Employees acquire skills, knowledge and experience following a highly structured training matrix that specifies the training required for each role and responsibility.
 This is channeled into four main categories: on the job training, competency assessments, shore-based professional courses and regulatory and marine licensing training courses.
 Employee progress toward the next level and compliance with defined training targets are tracked through our online reporting system.
 Specific programs, such as the offshore development program, the fast track program, the engineer development program, aim to support the development and the promotion of high potential candidates.
-Regular reviews are held between the field and corporate management teams on an ad-hoc basis and as part of a structured annual succession planning process to ensure progress towards achieving the designated nationalization objectives as well as the development of adequate bench strength for key positions.
+Regular reviews are held between the field and corporate management teams on an ad-hoc basis and as part of a structured annual succession planning process to ensure progress towards achieving the designated local content goals as well as the development of adequate bench strength for key positions.

-Our fast track program was of particular importance in 2023 to mitigate the impact of incremental demand for competent offshore employees.
-Throughout the year, we had a total of 165 participants, with 32 graduating in 2023 and assuming key offshore roles.
+Our fast track program was adjusted in 2024 following the rig suspensions in Saudi Arabia and the reduced attrition in other locations.
+Throughout the year, we had a total of 157 participants, with 72 graduating in 2024 and assuming key offshore roles.
+As of December 31, 2024, a total of 85 crews are still undergoing the training.

 For shore-based and corporate employees, development plans are specific to the individual, their current role and potential future opportunities.
-In 2023, we have introduced management skills trainings for all manager level employees at corporate, as well as various coaching programs for selected employees across our workforce.
-For 2024, we are planning further specific trainings for shore-based employees at corporate and in field offices to enhance efficiency, management, and leadership skills.
+In 2024, we continued to train all manager level employees at corporate with management skills, as well as coaching programs for selected employees across our workforce.
+For 2025, we are planning further specific trainings for shore-based employees at corporate and in field offices to enhance efficiency, management, and leadership skills.